ErikBoesen/crrpt/README.md

 Note that you will need to compile some of the example payloads before using them.

 ## Undoing
-You may easily remove a script from the app bundle by running
+To remove all modifications from the `.app` bundle of your choice, run:
 ```sh
 ./undo.sh /Applications/Notes.app
 ```